-Another document is the EU 1025/2012 Regulation which adheres to the WTO principles of coherence, openness, consensus, transparency, voluntary application, independence from special interest and efficiency and promotes Open Standards.
+Another document is the EU 1025/2012 Regulation on European standardisation, which endorses the WTO principles of coherence, openness, consensus, transparency, voluntary application, independence from special interest and efficiency and promotes Open Standards.

-Within the EC there is an overall coherent framework for standardisation activity based on Regulation 1025/2012, COM (2016) 176, COM (2016) 357, the Rolling Plan for ICT Standardisation, the activities of the Multi-Stakeholder Platform on ICT standardisation and the recently established Joint Initiative on Standardisation.
+Within the EC the overall coherent framework for standardisation activity is based on Regulation 1025/2012, the Communication on ICT Standardisation Priorities for the Digital Single Market (COM(2016)176), The annual Union work programme for European standardisation for 2017 (COM (2016) 357) and the Rolling Plan for ICT Standardisation15, which provides a multi-annual overview of the needs for preliminary or complementary ICT standardisation activities in support of EU policy and has been developed by the Multi-Stakeholder Platform on ICT standardisation and the recently established Joint Initiative on Standardisation.